emnify/product-docs/docs/glossary.md

 A unique number used to identify cellular modems.

 ## IMEI lock
-The practice of strictly associating a SIM to the device with a certain IMEI number.
+The practice of strictly associating a eSIM to the device with a certain IMEI number.

 ## IMSI - International mobile subscriber identity
 A unique number used to identify a [GSM](#gsm---global-system-for-mobile-communications) subscriber.